mingyuya/CarND-PID-Control/README.md

 ### 2. Parameter Optimization

 I used **Twiddle** algorithm for the optimization of parameters of PID controller.
-The explanation of the algorithm is provided at [the lecture from Udacity](https://www.youtube.com/watch?v=2uQ2BSzDvXs).
+The explanation of the algorithm is provided at [the lecture in Udacity](https://www.youtube.com/watch?v=2uQ2BSzDvXs).
 The lecture gave me the code of twiddle in python like the following.
 I built another version of twiddle code in C++ in this project.
 It can be found in `PID.cpp`.

 ```{.python}
 # Choose an initialization parameter vector